netbox-community/go-netbox/docs/WritableDeviceWithConfigContextRequest.md

 ### NewWritableDeviceWithConfigContextRequest

-`func NewWritableDeviceWithConfigContextRequest(deviceType int32, role int32, site int32, ) *WritableDeviceWithConfigContextRequest`
+`func NewWritableDeviceWithConfigContextRequest(deviceType DeviceTypeRequest, role DeviceRoleRequest, site SiteRequest, face RackFace1, ) *WritableDeviceWithConfigContextRequest`

 NewWritableDeviceWithConfigContextRequest instantiates a new WritableDeviceWithConfigContextRequest object This constructor will assign default values to properties that have it defined,